 Here are the top five misused Bible verses, in my opinion, that get misapplied in the church today—with a brief description of the original context.

 I invite you to comment on each one or to provide additional passages you think should appear in the top five.
 Also, just to be clear, I don’t think referencing these passages in a slightly different context is a biblical felony—if it was, I’d probably be doing hard time—but it’s always good to know the heart of the original meaning.

-1. I Can Do All Things
+Misused Bible Verse #1.
+I Can Do All Things

 I can do all this through him who gives me strength. — Philippians 4:13 (NIV)

-This short verse is often quoted by sports teams, bumper stickers and taglines as a rally cry to accomplish great things like running a marathon, climbing a mountain, winning the championship, finishing the remodel on the kitchen, etc.
+The first of our misused Bible verses is often quoted by sports teams, bumper stickers and taglines as a rally cry to accomplish great things like running a marathon, climbing a mountain, winning the championship, finishing the remodel on the kitchen, etc.